gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 Themes often need to be parameterized for various reasons, such as changing the base url for subsections of a site or applying branding variables.
-We can do this through the theme options if we define our theme's gatsby-config as a function that returns an object.
+You can do this through the theme options if you define our theme's gatsby-config as a function that returns an object.

 ```js